thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ## Dynamic Secret for a Temporary Service Principal

-If temporary service principals are used, Azure roles must be configured on DSV.
-Azure roles may be specified using the roleName (example "Reader"), or roleId(/subscriptions/{guid}/providers/Microsoft.Authorization/roleDefinitions/{roleDefinitionId}).

 > Note: Creating service principal and assigning role in same request takes tens of seconds (over a minute has been seen), The command been broken down into two separate calls.
 In the first call the service principal will be returned along with the task id that fired in the background for role assignment.
 You will need to wait to use that temporary service principal or check via the Azure portal or via the DSV API (provided below)

 | Attribute          | Description                                                         |
 | --------------         | ------------------------------                               |
-| roleName                  | Azure role name to be assigned to the generated service principal
+| roleName                  | Azure role name to be assigned to the temporary service principal
-| roleId                    |  Azure role id to be assigned to the generated service principal
+| roleId                    |  Azure role id to be assigned to the temporary service principal
-| scope                     |  Azure role name to be assigned to the generated service principal
+| scope                     |  Azure role name to be assigned to the temporary service principal
 | ttl                       | Optional time to live in seconds of the generated token.
 If none is specified it will default to 900. |

 >Note:  Azure built-in role names and IDs can be found [here](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles)

-Create an attributes json file named `secret_attributes.json' substituting your values.
+Create an attributes json file named `secret_attributes.json` substituting your values.

 ```json
 {